-So this means male MPs can now join the majority of the working population in facing the “dress down” conundrum and wondering whether to wear a tie is appropriate.
-For many industries like banking, finance and the law it is still seen as de rigueur and it would be frowned upon if this formality was lost.
+Although, for many industries like banking, finance and the law it is still seen as “de rigueur” and it would be frowned upon if this formality was lost.

 Many men seem to have managed to perform well at work, get promoted and gain new customers without the necessity to wear this accessory!
 But if you have to wear a tie here are some helpful hints to choose the right one, plus reasons to embrace or ditch a tie.